Appclusive/Net.Appclusive.Docs/docs/BlueprintEngine.md

 * InitialState

-  This is the *first* or starting point (which is in fact a `State`) of every `Model` to be instantiated.
-From there an instance of a `Model` will traverse from `State` to `State` via its exposed `Actions`.
+  This is the *first* or starting point (which is in fact a `ModelState`) of every `Model` to be instantiated.
+From there an instance of a `Model` will traverse from `ModelState` to `ModelState` via its exposed `Actions`.

-  From this `State` an `Action` called `Initialise` will be executed to allow the `Model` to povision its instance.
+  From this `ModelState` a `ModelAction` called `Initialise` will be executed to allow the `Model` to povision its instance.

 * DecommissionedState

-  Before a instance of a `Model` is disposed it must transit through a `State` that is called the `DecommissionedState`.
-An instance of a `Model` in this `State` must prepare itself to get disposed, but also may offer an option to get re-activated (via one of its exposed `Action`).
+  Before a instance of a `Model` is disposed it must transit through a `ModelState` that is called the `DecommissionedState`.
+An instance of a `Model` in this `ModelState` must prepare itself to get disposed, but also may offer an option to get re-activated (via one of its exposed `ModelAction`).

-  Instances in this `State` are periodically called by the system via the `Finalise` `Action` to check if they can be safely disposed.
+  Instances in this `State` are periodically called by the system via the `Finalise` `ModelAction` to check if they can be safely disposed.

 * FinalState

-  With the `InitialState` being the *first* `State` of every instantiated `Model`, the `FinalState` is the *last* `State` of every instantiated `Model`.
-In fact this is the `State` where an instance of a `Model` is disposed and removed from the [[Inventory]].
+  With the `InitialState` being the *first* `ModelState` of every instantiated `Model`, the `FinalState` is the *last* `ModelState` of every instantiated `Model`.
+In fact this is the `ModelState` where an instance of a `Model` is disposed and removed from the [[Inventory]].

 * ErrorState

   The `ErrorState` is reserved for situations where an instantiated model experienced an unforseen error condition and could not continue execution otherwise (such as a corrupt state).
-The `Blueprint` designer can use this state for remediation `Actions` (such as the `Remedy` `Action`).
+The `Blueprint` designer can use this state for remediation `ModelActions` (such as the `Remedy` `ModelAction`).

 #### BaseModelActions

-The following lists the minimum set of `Actions` that every `Model` and `Behaviour` in the system must expose:
+The following lists the minimum set of `ModelActions` that every `Model` and `Behaviour` in the system must expose:

 * Initialise

-  This `Action` is automatically invoked by the system when an instance of any `Model` is created.
+  This `ModelAction` is automatically invoked by the system when an instance of any `Model` is created.

 * Finalise

-  This `Action` is automatically called by the system when an instance of a `Model` is in the `DecommissionedStatE` and going to be disposed.
+  This `ModelAction` is automatically called by the system when an instance of a `Model` is in the `DecommissionedState` and going to be disposed.
 The `Model` may choose to deny the request for disposal effectively staying in the `DecommissionedState`.

 * Remedy

-  An instance of a `Model` in the `ErrorState` may choose to perform a reconciliation task with the aim to place that instance in a defined and stable `State`.
-This default `Action` is called `Remedy`.
-A `Blueprint` desginer may choose to add additional remediation `Actions` where required.
+  An instance of a `Model` in the `ErrorState` may choose to perform a reconciliation task with the aim to place that instance in a defined and stable `ModelState`.
+This default `ModelAction` is called `Remedy`.
+A `Blueprint` desginer may choose to add additional remediation `ModelActions` where required.

 #### BaseModel StateMachine and Transitions